The Future is Log-Gaussian: ResNets and Their Infinite-Depth-and-Width Limit at Initialization: Introduction

 In addition to these theoretical corrections to the Gaussian limit, practitioners have begun to notice that even basic properties of standard neural networks do not line up with those predicted by the infinite-width limit.
 Perhaps the most basic is that the gradients of the network early in training are not Gaussian, but instead are approximately log-Gaussian \citep{lognormalgrad}.
 In fact, one should see log-Gaussian behaviour agrees with the theoretical predictions of \citet{hanin2019products}, although there has yet to be a careful empirical comparison made between the precise predictions coming from infinite-depth-and-width models and real world networks.

 In practice, however, fully connected networks are not often used without architectural modifications.
+In particular, residual connections, ushered into widespread use after the description of the ResNet architecture \citep{he2016deep}, produced very deep architectures that were practically useful with optimization techniques available at the time. \mufan{Initialization schemes for ResNets have been studied in the infinite-width limit \citep{yang2017mean,hayou2021stable} or with modifications \citep{zhang2018fixup,blumenfeld2020beyond,arpit2019initialize}.}

-Instead, variations such as the ResNet \citep{he2016deep} seem to be much more practically useful, especially for very deep networks.That being said, the theoretical analysis of ResNets is more complicated than for fully connected networks due to the skip connections.
-These connections introduce interlayer correlations that have a non-negligible effect in the infinite-depth-and-width limit.
-We also observe a counterintuitave phenomenon whereby these skip connection cause the network to be hypoactivated, meaning that less than half of the neurons are activated on initialization.
-In this work, we find a simple approximation that captures the effect of interlayer correlation and hypoactivation.
-Using this, we prove a limit theorem characterizing the marginal distribution of the output at initialization in the infinite-depth-and-width limit up to order $O(dn^{-2})$.
+\mufan{In this work, we consider the infinite-depth-and-width limit of fully connected architectures with residual connections (``Vanilla ResNets'') and standard initializations.
+Here, the analysis is complicated by the effect of skip connections,} which introduce interlayer correlations that have a non-negligible effect in this limit. \mufan{Surprisingly, we observe a counter-intuitive but fundamental phenomenon, whereby these skip connection cause the network to be \textbf{hypoactivated}, meaning that less than half of the neurons are activated on initialization.
+This fact undermines key assumptions that underlie other infinite-depth-and-width limit studies of architectures without residual connections or with nonstandard modifications, such as post-activation residual connections.}

+\mufan{Hypoactivation is a roadblock that all theoretical research into standard ResNet architectures must contend with---it is an unavoidable property of the standard architecture and the root of many technical difficulties.} \mufan{In order to sidestep this roadblock, we introduce a conjecture that bounds the size of hypoactivation and effect on interlayer correlation.
+The conjecture is inspired by empirical evidence from Monte Carlo simulations, as well as several simplified analyses that ignore certain technical difficulties.
+The conjecture introduces what we believe to be the minimal assumption necessary to allow rigorous theoretical work to proceed.
+It also defines an important open problem in the study of limits of residual architectures.}